osg-htc/operations/docs/SLA/cilogon.md

 | help@cilogon.org |
 | jbasney@illinois.edu |

-Any ongoing "High" or "Elevated" level issues will be discussed at the weekly [Operations](https://github.com/opensciencegrid/operations/blob/master/SLA/ProductionMeetingMinutes) and
+Any ongoing "High" or "Elevated" level issues will be discussed at the weekly Operations and Production meetings.

 ## Service Availability and Outages